-- Abdominal abscess: If the tunnel attaches to an empty space in the abdominal cavity, it can cause an infection and fill with pus (an abdominal abscess).
-Abdominal abscesses can cause high fevers, abdominal pain, and abdominal tenderness.
+- abdominal abscess: If the fistula opens to an empty space in the abdomen, it can cause an infection and fills with pus (an abdominal abscess).
+Abdominal abscesses can cause high fevers as well as abdominal pain and tenderness.

-- Enteric-vesicular fistula: A fistula that forms between the intestine and the bladder is called an enteric-vesicular fistula.
+- enteric-vesicular fistula: A fistula between the intestine and the bladder is called an enteric-vesicular fistula.
 This can cause frequent urinary tract infections.
 It may also cause you to pass gas and feces during urination.

-- Enteric-cutaneous fistula: A fistula between the intestine and the skin is called an enteric-cutaneous fistula.
-This can cause an opening on the skin of the abdomen from which pus and mucous may discharge.
+- enteric-cutaneous fistula: A fistula between the intestine and the skin is called an enteric-cutaneous fistula.
+This can cause an opening on the skin of the abdomen.
+Pus, bowel contents, and mucus may discharge from this opening.

-- Anal fistula: A fistula from the intestines to the anus is called an anal fistula.
-This can lead to mucous and pus discharge from the fistula’s opening around the anus.
+- anal fistula: A fistula from the intestines to the anus is called an anal fistula.
+Mucus and pus may discharge from the fistula’s opening around the anus.